A Member’s Right To Privacy

 “How damaging is a habit that permits… the sharing of malicious rumors!
 Gossip and caustic comments often create chains of contention.
 These chains may appear to be very small, but what misery and woe they can cause!” (“Shake Off the Chains with Which Ye Are Bound”, GC, Oct.
 1986)

 Showing genuine love for others is the way of the Lord.
 But when Jesus was presented with the adulteress, he didn’t ask her any details regarding her behavior.
 Not one question!
-He simply said, “…Neither do I condemn thee: go, and sin no more.”
-(John 8:11) Due to the nature of our lay ministry we live in a very public church, but there are some things that all of us would rather keep within the confines of our families.
-As far as I know it is not against the commandments to be a private person.
+He said, “…Neither do I condemn thee: go, and sin no more.”
+(John 8:11) Due to the nature of our lay ministry, we live in a very public church, but there are some things that all of us would rather keep within the confines of our families.
+As far as I know, it is not against the commandments to be a private person.
 Let us be wise in how we conduct ourselves regarding the privacy of others.
 Some of our members are very private about the way they grieve.
 I once spoke with a member who temporarily stopped going to church, not because of loss of testimony, but because discussing their grief and sorrow with others was so painful that staying away felt better.
 Fortunately they recognized that separating oneself from the body of the saints can be spiritually dangerous and is not the way of the Lord.
 They have since returned.

 Responses are currently closed, but you can trackback from your own site.